dara-soji/microverse-portfolio/README.md

 ### Prerequisites

-In order to run this project you need:
+In order to run this project you need git, npm and a web browser.

 <!--
 Example command: